Best Rental rates in Hilton Head Island and Bluffton, South Carolina

 Let me know how you are doing.
 Drop me a line and say hi.
 I would love to hear your thoughts and achievements in real estate investing.

-Kevin Quat is the President of Absolute Island Management, Inc., a boutique property management firm on Hilton Head specializing on long-term rental management.
+Kevin Quat is the President of AIM Real Estate Management, a boutique property management firm on Hilton Head specializing on long-term rental management.
 He is also a licensed realtor and sales agent for ERA Evergreen working in SC and GA markets to build rental portfolios. kevin@absoluteisland.com .

 Keyword terms associated with this article: